brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 +++
-image_alt = "Basketball by Mount Sutro"
+image_alt = "Sand near Ocean Beach"
-image_url = "/photographs/nanoglyphs/023-enhancement/hoop@2x.jpg"
+image_url = "/photographs/nanoglyphs/023-enhancement/sand@2x.jpg"
 published_at = 2021-04-04T21:32:25Z
-title = "Gradual Enhancement: Good Features, Steadily"
+title = "Gradual Enhancement: New Language Features, Steadily"
 +++

-As the calendar flipped to the first day of April, so came about the world's most despised non-holiday.
-The one time a year when people suddenly start thinking critically about what they read on the internet -- on the lookout for the latest in a long tradition of [tech company pranks](https://www.microsoftcoffee.org/) -- before abandoning those newfound critical thinking faculties one day later.
+As the calendar flipped to the first day of April, so came about the internet's most despised non-holiday.
+The one time a year when people suddenly start thinking critically about what they read online -- on the lookout for the latest in a long tradition of [tech company pranks](https://www.microsoftcoffee.org/) -- before once again abandoning those newfound critical thinking faculties one day later.

-Even though major companies and projects have let up on April 1st jokes in recent years as they started taking sharp criticism, like many people I still read the internet assuming everything is a joke until proven innocent.
-But there was one that got me this year: everyone's favorite duck-typed language, Ruby.
+Major companies have let up on April 1st jokes in recent years as they started taking sharp criticism, but like many people, I still read the internet assuming everything is a joke until proven innocent, and yet it wasn't enough.
+There was one that got me this year: everyone's favorite walks-like-a-duck-quacks-like-a-duck language, Ruby.

-Introducing, downward variable assignment:
+Ladies and gentlemen, I give you downward variable assignment:

 ``` c#
 puts("Hello" + "World")  #=> HelloWorld